That-Dev-Girl-Sites/jhalabi.com/_posts/2015-07-23-embracing-the-base.md

 redirect_from: "/blog/embracing-the-base"
 categories:
   - development
+excerpt: If you were to hire me, what is the one thing I should definitely learn?
 ---

 A few weeks ago, I spent some time interacting with candidates for a development job and peppering them with questions at a recruiting event.
 One candidate who had just started to learn to code finally asked me a question, which isn’t exactly common.